jumpingjoy/watchnationpro/huawei-gt-2-review.md

 ### Huawei GT 2 Review: Gym Equipment Usage and Gym Profile Features

-{% include image.html img="apple-watch-series-6-quick-feature-check.webp" alt="Alt for image" caption="apple-watch-series-6-quick-feature-check" align="center" %}
+{% include image.html img="gym-equipment-profiles-smartwatch-women.webp" alt="Alt for image" caption="gym-equipment-profiles-smartwatch-women" align="center" %}

 #### How well are gym activities tracked in Huawei GT 2?

 Our rating: ★★★★★ | 😎

 Using GPS along with GLONASS and GALILEO, Huawei GT 2 tracks all the workouts fairly and provides metrics such as distance, pace, number of steps, and heart rate.
 It was tested with 1KM running during the test, and it provided a distance of 1.02KM, which is too good.
 Another tracking such as heart rate and step counting during workouts are accurate.
 We can say that Huawei GT 2 is a fitness watch after all and will meet sportspersons' requirements.
 Huawei Lite OS delivers good performance for fitness tracking.
 The 46mm variant has sporty looks for attracting sports persons and fitness freaks.
 Huawei health app provides a complete analysis of all your training data in graph form, which lets you compare easily.
 The significant improvement we can notice in Huawei GT 2 from the previous Huawei GT is increased performance in terms of health tracking, which has labeled Huawei GT 2 as a Fitness watch among its users.
 Thanks to Huawei's in-house Hardware and its own Lite OS for its better performance in fitness tracking.

 The sensors that work for fitness tracking and health tracking in Huawei GT 2 are optical heart rate sensors, accelerometer, gyroscope, air pressure sensor, and geomagnetic sensor.
 With all these sensors, the credit goes to its processor for excellent fitness and activity tracking.
 In Huawei GT 2, if you swipe to right from left of the fitness tracking screen, it provides access to music stored in both watch's storage and phone's memory or apps like Spotify with music controls as volume, playback, etc. If you swipe up and down, you can more detailed training tracking details on the tracking screen.
 But Huawei GT 2 doesn't come with automatic activity tracking.
 So you need to initiate it manually in the respective app.

+{% include section-cta.html button_text=">> CLICK HERE FOR BEST PRICE <<" button_url="#" blank="true" %}

 ### Huawei GT 2 Review: Training Plans and Post Training Analysis Related Features

-{% include image.html img="apple-watch-series-6-quick-feature-check.webp" alt="Alt for image" caption="apple-watch-series-6-quick-feature-check" align="center" %}
+{% include image.html img="training-plan-analysis-smartwatch-women.webp" alt="Alt for image" caption="training-plan-analysis-smartwatch-womenk" align="center" %}Qq

 #### How well the GPS speed and distance is monitored on Huawei GT 2?